2i2c-org/infrastructure/docs/howto/operate/add-aws-hub.md

 repository.
 ```

-3. Build the cluster with (notice that you are passing the ssh public key you just
+3. Build the cluster with the following command (notice that you are passing the ssh public key you just
 created in the previous step)

 ```bash